-- Proposal No. 1: Each director is elected by a plurality of the voting power of the shares present in person (including virtually) or represented by proxy at the 2023 Annual Meeting and entitled to vote on the election of directors.
+- Proposal No. 1: Each director is elected by a plurality of the voting power of the shares present in person (including virtually) or represented by proxy at the 2024 Annual Meeting and entitled to vote on the election of directors.
 A plurality means that the nominees with the largest number of FOR votes are elected as directors.
 You may (1) vote FOR the election of all of the director nominees named herein, (2) WITHHOLD authority to vote for all such director nominees or (3) vote FOR the election of all such director nominees other than any nominees with respect to whom the vote is specifically WITHHELD by indicating in the space provided on the proxy.
 Because the outcome of this proposal will be determined by a plurality vote, any shares not voted FOR a particular nominee, whether as a result of choosing to WITHHOLD authority to vote or a broker non-vote, will have no effect on the outcome of the election.
-If you WITHHOLD your vote as to all nominees, you will be deemed to have abstained from voting on Proposal No. 1, and such abstention will have no effect on the outcome of the proposal. - Proposal No. 2: The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023 requires the affirmative vote of a majority of the voting power of the shares present in person (including virtually) or represented by proxy at the 2023 Annual Meeting and entitled to vote thereon.
+If you WITHHOLD your vote as to all nominees, you will be deemed to have abstained from voting on Proposal No. 1, and such abstention will have no effect on the outcome of the proposal. - Proposal No. 2: The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024 requires the affirmative vote of a majority of the voting power of the shares present in person (including virtually) or represented by proxy at the 2024 Annual Meeting and entitled to vote thereon.
 You may vote FOR or AGAINST this proposal, or you may indicate that you wish to ABSTAIN from voting on this proposal.
 Abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against this proposal, i.e., will have the same effect as a vote AGAINST this proposal.
 Because this is a routine proposal, your broker, bank or other nominee will have discretion to vote your shares on this routine matter.
 See "What if I do not specify how my shares are to be voted or fail to provide timely directions to my broker, bank or other nominee?" below.
-Therefore, we do not expect any broker non-votes on this proposal.
+Therefore, we do not expect any broker non-votes on this proposal. - Proposal No. 3: The approval, on a non-binding advisory basis, of the compensation of our named executive officers as described in this proxy statement requires the affirmative vote of a majority of the voting power of the shares present in person (including virtually) or represented by proxy at the 2024 Annual Meeting and entitled to vote thereon.
+You may vote FOR or AGAINST this proposal, or you may indicate that you wish to ABSTAIN from voting on this proposal.
+Abstentions will be counted for purposes of determining the presence or absence of a quorum and will also count as votes against this proposal, i.e., will have the same effect as a vote AGAINST this proposal.
+Broker non-votes are not included in the tabulation of voting results on this proposal, and will not affect the outcome of voting on this proposal.

-Except as otherwise required by law, our amended and restated certificate of incorporation or our bylaws, the affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote thereon is required for the approval of any other matter that may be submitted to a vote of our stockholders.
+Except as otherwise provided by law, our amended and restated certificate of incorporation, our amended and restated bylaws or the rules of any applicable stock exchange on which our securities are listed, the affirmative vote of a majority of the shares of common stock present or represented by proxy and entitled to vote thereon is required for the approval of any other matter that may be submitted to a vote of our stockholders.